Article · May 1, 2026

 The gate criteria

-Drafting all prompts upfront in parallel
+Draft all prompts upfront

-2. Save the prompts to a folder like migration-prompts/phase-1-name.md, migration-prompts/phase-2-name.md, etc.
+2. Save them to migration-prompts/phase-1-name.md, migration-prompts/phase-2-name.md, etc.

 3. Dispatch phase 1, run the gate, log, dispatch phase 2 immediately.